-6N: France’s late try seals win and denies Wales Grand Slam
+6N: 14-man France wins late and denies Wales Grand Slam

 France had gone down a man only moments before when lock Paul Willemse was sent off for eye-gouging prop Wyn Jones.

-But inspired by Ollivon, the French stayed focused and broke Wales in dramatic style.
+But inspired by Ollivon, the French stayed focused and broke Wales in dramatic fashion.

 A frantic first half saw France lead twice, lose two key players to injury, trail 17-14, then level at 17-17.